seemantk/nrapm/README.md

     trace     Send Trace data to a New Relic
 ```

-In general, nrapm is called with relevant subcommand:
+In general, `nrapm` is called with a subcommand:

-- event - for sending New Relic events
+- `event` - to send New Relic events
-- log - for sending New Relic log messages
+- `log` - to send New Relic log messages
-- metric - for sending New Relic metric
+- `metric` - to send New Relic metrics

-Each of those commands do have an individual set of keys and we will review them later on.
-But before that, let's set up a New Relic environment.
+Each of those commands has its own individual set of keys, which we will discuss below.
+Before that, let's set up a New Relic environment.

 ### Setting up New Relic environment

-To successfully run nrapm, you will need three artifacts from New Relic
+To successfully run `nrapm`, you will need three artifacts from New Relic

-- Account number - This is numeric account number associated with your account in [one.newrelic.com](https://one.newrelic.com)
+- *Account number* - The numeric account ID associated with your [New Relic account](https://one.newrelic.com)
-- New Relic API key.
-You can generate/view your API key from your New Relic API Keys section of your preferences.
-API keys are generally starts with letters "NRAK"
+- *New Relic API key* - You can generate/view your API key in the "New Relic API Keys" section under "Preferences".
+API keys generally start with the letters "NRAK"
-- New Relic Ingest key.You can generate/view your INGEST key from your New Relic API Keys section of your preferences.
-INGEST keys are generally ends with letters "NRAL"
+- *New Relic Ingest key* - You can also generate/view your INGEST key in the "New Relic API Keys" section under "Preferences".
+INGEST keys generally end with the letters "NRAL"

-There are two ways to pass this info to nrapm.
+There are two ways to pass this info to `nrapm`.

-#### Through environment.
+#### Environment Variables

-This is recommended method.
-You shall set three environment variables:
+This is the recommended method.
+You need to set three environment variables:

-- NEWRELIC_ACCOUNT - with value as of Account number
+- *NEWRELIC_ACCOUNT* - set to your Account number
-- NEWRELIC_API - with value as of New Relic API key
+- *NEWRELIC_API* - set to your New Relic API key
-- NEWRELIC_INSERTKEY - with value as of New Relic INGEST key.
+- *NEWRELIC_INSERTKEY* - set to your New Relic INGEST key.

-#### Through command line parameters of nrapm
+#### Parameters to the `nrapm` Command Line

-- --nr-account - with value as of Account number
+- `--nr-account` - set to your Account number
-- --nr-api - with value as of New Relic API key
+- `--nr-api` - set to your New Relic API key
-- --nr-insert - with value as of New Relic INGEST key.
+- `--nr-insert` - set to your New Relic INGEST key.

-I am not recommending to use command line parameters to pass that critical information to nrapm, as this information will be available to everyone who can run ps command.
+This is an insecure method of passing critical information to `nrapm` and we DO NOT RECOMMEND this, as the command line parameters will be viewable to any user on the system who can the `ps` command.

 ### Curb the debug output

-By default, nrapm outputs with debuglevel "ERRPR" which makes it to display only error messages.
-You can set environment variable NRAPM_LOG_LEVEL to set desired level of output from nrapm.
+By default, `nrapm` outputs with debug level "ERROR", so it only displays error messages.
+You can set environment variable NRAPM_LOG_LEVEL to your desired level of output from `nrapm`.
 Available options are:

-- trace - lots of output and that is default.
+- `trace` - lots of output and that is default.
-- debug - much more compact output
+- `debug` - much more compact output
-- warning - very few messages
+- `warning` - very few messages
-- error - report only errors.
+- `error` - report only errors.
 Set this for production.

-If you do not set-up environment variable, you can control output with -d or --debug key of nrapm command, more "d's" you passed, more verbose output it is going to be.
+You can also control the output with command line paraeters `-d` or `--debug` to the `nrapm` command.
+You can pass the flag multiple times to increase the verbosity.

-### Passing positional parameters to nrapm
+### Passing positional parameters to `nrapm`

-A lot of information that have to be a part of the event/metric/log is passed as positional parameters, that separated from regular parameters of the command by double-dash.
+A lot of information that is part of the event/metric/log can passed via positional parameters -- separated from regular parameters of the command by double-dash.
 For events and metrics, positional parameters are in key-value form, where key separated from value with "equal" sign.
-Example:
+For example:

 ```
 -- answer=42 greetings="Hello world"
 ```

-For New Relic log tool, each positional parameter is a string, and each string is a separated log message.
-Example:
+For the New Relic log tool, each positional parameter is a string, and each string is a separate log message.
+For example:

 ```
 -- "First log message" "Second log message"